M Search · Compensation Intelligence Report

 $175–$225K base · $350–$450K OTE

-Slightly lower than treasury · Pure payments backgrounds often screened out — enterprise software fluency preferred
+Slightly lower than treasury · Payments-only backgrounds frequently screened out

 Pure payments backgrounds were a consistent recruiter pass in this dataset.
 Selling to banks versus selling to CFOs is a fundamentally different motion.
-Candidates with payments plus OCFO software crossover backgrounds are the right profile — the payments context is additive, not substitutable.
+Candidates with payments plus OCFO software crossover experience are the right profile — the payments context is additive, not substitutable for enterprise software sales fluency.

 GRC-Adjacent / Broader OCFO Platform